18F/18f.gsa.gov/content/posts/2016-06-07-building-better-by-building-together-with-the-federal-election-commission.md

 - collaboration tools
 excerpt: "How do you work iteratively and in the open in government?
 How do you transform an agency’s digital presence with agile and user-centered design?
 We’ve learned a lot about this as we’ve worked alongside our partners at the Federal Election Commission (FEC) on beta.fec.gov, and we want to share some of those lessons here."
 image: /assets/blog/fec/fec-meeting.jpg
-image_accessibility: A group of approximately 20 people sit and stand around white boards and notes on a wall.
+image_alt: A group of approximately 20 people sit and stand around white boards and notes on a wall.
 image_caption: The FEC and 18F teams meet to review user research and prioritize upcoming work.
 ---